ajaen4/kinesis-flink-hudi-benchmark/README.md

 terraform <plan/apply/destroy> -var-file=vars/flink-hudi.tfvars
 ```

 We will use the value copied in the previous chapter, the state bucket name, to substitute the <OUTPUT_FROM_BOOTSTRAPER_TERRAFORM> value in the infra/backend.tf file.
+You will need docker and the docker daemon running in order to perform the deployment.

 ## Sending events with Locust